ibm-cloud-docs/vpc/vpn-site-to-site-routes.md

 Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-To update a VPN gateway route by using the CLI, enter the following command:
+To update a VPN gateway route from the CLI, enter the following command:

 ```sh
 ibmcloud is vpn-gateway-route-update VPN_GATEWAY_ID ROUTE_ID [--name NAME] [--output JSON] [-q, --quiet]